Play to Generalize: Learning to Reason Through Game Play

-As shown in Tab.~\ref{tab:ablation_difficulty}, the approach with difficulty control achieves 61.4\% overall accuracy compared to 60.6\% without difficulty control.
-These findings suggest that our game engine can easily generate data with suitable difficulty to stabilize RL training and can help prevent model collapse during optimization.
+As shown in Tab.~\ref{tab:ablation_difficulty}, difficulty control achieves 61.4\% overall accuracy compared to 60.6\% without control.
+This suggests our game engine can easily generate appropriately difficult data, helping prevent model sub-optimization during RL training.

 \paragraph{RL on games shows data scalability.} Thanks to using game engine, we can generate data at any scale with high flexibility.
 To show data scalability on RL of visual games, we conduct experiments using 16k and 32k snake game samples, respectively.
 As in Tab.~\ref{tab:ablation_scaling}, scaling data from 16k to 32k brings a performance improvement of 1.3\% on average across all domains.
 This suggests the potential of the proposed ViGaL paradigm to improve downstream performance by easily scaling training data, which contrasts with the data scaling challenges of domain-specific human annotated data, requiring extensive manual effort.